red-collar-official/flutter_kore/packages/umvvm/doc/interactor.md

 }
 ```

-In the example above we also specify <b>syncRestore</b> option.
-If this option set to true state will be restored from cache during <b>initialize</b> call.
-Otherwise it will be restored asynchronously.
+In the example above, we also specify the `syncRestore` option.
+If this option is set to true, the state will be restored from the cache during the `initialize` call.
+Otherwise, it will be restored asynchronously.

-And here is example if declaration of all types of dependencies:
+And here is an example of the declaration of all types of dependencies:

 ```dart
 @basicInstance